A list of frequently asked questions on air quality issues.

 If you are worried that you have a serious problem with indoor air quality which has persisted over time you might want to consider contacting a commercial company which can carry out an assessment and suggest mitigation measures.

 A27.
 Ipswich has two real-time continuous air quality analysers that provide up-to-date information on levels of nitrogen dioxide.
-Information recorded by these analysers can be found here.
+View the information recorded by these analysers.
 Please be aware that as concentrations of nitrogen dioxide typically fall off quickly from a pollution source (e.g. from an exhaust from a motor vehicle), levels recorded at these monitoring stations are unlikely to be representative of pollution levels across all areas of the town (e.g. in parks/open spaces, areas with less road traffic etc.).

 The national air quality forecast can be found on DEFRA’s UK Air.

 A28.
 The majority of Ipswich generally experiences air quality that meets National Objective Levels.
 However, in some areas close to busy roads, air quality does not meet the nitrogen dioxide annual mean national air quality objective level.
 Emissions from vehicles are the main cause of these raised nitrogen dioxide levels.

 A29.
 As well as being better for your health and fitness, evidence shows that cyclists and pedestrians are also less exposed to air pollution than people in vehicles.
 This is because some pollution from exhaust gases can pass straight through a vehicles air filter and then an accumulate inside.
 If possible, you can further reduce your exposure by walking and cycling on less busy roads.

 A30.
 Excessively smoky buses and lorries can be reported online to the Driver and Vehicle Standards Agency (DVSA)

 The information required to report a smoky vehicle online is: